exonum/pwbox/doc/cryptography.md

 ## Recommended parameter values

-Default values for `opslimit` and `memlimit` provide reasonable level of protection.
+Default values for `opslimit` and `memlimit` provide a reasonable level of protection in most cases.
+With these values, `pwbox` and `pwbox.open` use approximately 16 MB of RAM and finish in 100-200 ms on modern desktops/laptops, and approximately in a second on smartphones.

 For better security, you may use increased values of any or both of these parameters.
 Generally, it is reasonable to set `opslimit` and `memlimit` to powers of 2.
+The value of `memlimit` is approximately equal to the RAM consumption of `pwbox` and `pwbox.open` (in bytes). `opslimit` determines the amount of computations;
+the actual latency of `pwbox` and `pwbox.open` heavily depends on the environment.

 One of reasonable strategies may be setting `opslimit` and `memlimit` to their default values both multiplied